最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 Using /etc/rc.local

-Since the server actively receives connections and does not need to depend on the startup sequence of other services, you can also directly write it to /etc/rc.local
+Since the server is passively receiving and does not need to rely on the startup order of other services, it can also be written directly into /etc/rc.local.
+The client is a bit different, which will be discussed in detail later.

-Add the startup command (after moving the frp directory to /etc/frp
+Add the autostart command (assuming frp directory has already been moved to /etc/frp):

 1 | $ sudo nano /etc/rc.local |

-Use Domain Name to Resolve Server Address (Optional)
+Using Domain Name Resolution for Server Address (Optional)

-The reason for using a domain name is that if our server encounters issues, the client will also be of no use.
-However, I want to be able to use a different server without changing the client if this server goes down.
+The reason for using a domain name is that if our server encounters issues, the client becomes useless.
+However, I want to be able to connect to another server without modifying the client if the current server goes down.

-If we directly fill in the server’s IP address in frpc, we won’t be able to achieve that, so I thought of using a domain name that resolves to the server address I want to connect to.
+If you hardcode the server’s IP address directly in frpc, this is not possible.
+So, I thought of using a domain name to resolve to the server address I want to connect to.

-So, we use a domain name (or subdomain) that resolves to the server address we want to connect to: for instance, I used dnspod to resolve frp.imzlp.com
+Therefore, we use a domain name (or subdomain) to resolve to the server address we want to connect to: for example, I resolved frp.imzlp.com to server XXX.XXX.XXX.XXX with an A record on dnspod.
+After making changes, remember to ping it to check connectivity.

 The default configuration for the frp client is as follows: